Jayanto Nath Chaudhuri: Later years and legacy

 Chaudhuri wrote two books on military matters and served as a literary reviewer for a leading Indian daily The Statesman.
 He was the first Indian army chief to write an autobiography in 1979.
 He loved Western music and founded and was first president of the Delhi Symphony Society, an organisation that promoted Western music.
 Chaudhuri was married to Karuna Chattopadhyay, with whom he had two sons.

-Chaudhuri died at his home in Pamposh Enclave, New Delhi of a cardiac arrest on 6 April 1983, and was survived by his wife and two sons.
+Chaudhuri died at his home in Pamposh Enclave, New Delhi of a cardiac arrest on 6 April 1983.
 His funeral and cremation the following day, with full military honours, was attended by hundreds of serving and retired officers and soldiers, including his fellow Chiefs of Staff, Admiral A. K. Chatterji and Air Chief Marshal Arjan Singh.
 In his honour, the BSF awards its best infantry battalion with the GEN. J. N. Chaudhuri trophy annually.